M6910 Fundamentals of Systems Engineering

 Taught by Ms. Felix Lena Stephanie

 This course will introduce complex engineering projects and systems management that needs to be followed to a sustained management of such projects.
 In the course topics such as Complex project management, managing risk in complex projects, competency and leadership development will be discussed.
 Case studies in large-scale projects such as in energy, water resources, healthcare, defence, airports development, ports development, public transport systems, economic zone development will be presented and discussed.
 Students would have to develop their cases for presentation.

 L6003 Corporate Resource Planning

-Planning and investing corporate resources for innovation, growth and competitive advantage.
-Global manufacturing and the design of supply chain strategies.
-Technical and economic analysis of different approaches to corporate strategies.
-Impact of technological changes.
-International operations planning.
-Enterprise and integration.
-Enterprise resource planning.
-Organisation and capacity planning.
-Performance evaluation.
+The course covers the following sections: Planning and investing corporate resources for innovation, growth and competitive advantage; Global manufacturing and the design of supply chain strategies; Technical and economic analysis of different approaches to corporate strategies; Impact of technological changes; International operations planning; Enterprise and integration; Enterprise resource planning; Organization and capacity planning; Performance evaluation.

 L6115 Management of Logistics Functions